theopn/theopn.github.io/content/about-me.md

 Did you just ask what DE/WM I use in Fedora?
 Thank you for asking!
 I love tiling window managers and have spent lots of time making them look pretty.

-- On Linux, I have tried i3, Sway, AwesomeWM, before I settled with Sway
+- On Linux, I have tried i3, Sway, AwesomeWM, Hyprland, and I found myself keep returning to i3/Sway for its simplicity
 - On macOS, I have tried Amethyst, Yabai + Skhd + Sketchybar, and Aerospace, and Aerospace suited my workflow the best; perhaps not surprising since it is heavily inspired by i3

 > Q: Does spending more time finding the perfect gap margins between windows make me more productive?